tef/trpc/README.md

-# trpc
+# TRPC

-trpc is a toolkit for writing and interacting with client-server APIs.

-trpc is also a command line tool: you don't need to implement a client, or a server, to use it.

-trpc is also a framework: you can mix and match rpc and crud, break up large or long responses without breaing clients, and y can even generate the schema from the code, too!

-trpc is also restful rpc framework, but that's not important and no-one cares

 This is a proof of concept library, so forgive me again for implementing before documenting.
 Every example works, except where noted.

+trpc is a framework for writing and interacting with client-server APIs.
+You can mix and match rpc and crud, break up large or long responses without breaing clients, and you can even generate the schema from the code, too!

+trpc is also a command line tool: you don't need to implement a client, or a server, to use it.

 # You don't have to write server code